micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/handling_type_memory/index.md

 } mypackage__msg__MyComplexType;
 ```

-Notice that `multiheaders` is a **sequence type member**, so it should be handled properly, but also it is a **compound type member** so it should be handled recursively.
+Notice that `multiheaders` is a **sequence type member**, so it should be handled properly, but also it is a **compound type member** which needs to be handled recursively, initializing its own members.
 For example:

 ```c
 mypackage__msg__MyComplexType mymsg;